The first time I heard of OnlyFans, I thought it was a sports app.

 Awareness is the first step to helping your children avoid the risks of OnlyFans.
 This article discusses the dangers of OnlyFans for minors, how kids get access to OnlyFans, and what parents can do to help.

-Kids on OnlyFans
+Age Verification on OnlyFans

-OnlyFans is an 18+ service, however there is no age or consent verification when signing up.
-The small print says you “confirm you are at least 18 years old” simply by starting an account.
+After entering the email address and password, the small print says you “confirm you are at least 18 years old” simply by starting an account.

 Once on the app, youth can try to hide OnlyFans from their parents.
 One of the most common approaches teens use is to hide apps on their smartphones.

 This isn’t to suggest that protective measures are not worthwhile.
-Especially determined kids can find ways to get around almost anything these days, but it is still worth a parents time to put these protective layers into place.
+Especially determined kids can find ways to get around almost anything these days, but it is still worth a parent’s time to put these protective layers into place.

 Giving a child the right tech at the right time is one of the best ways to help them learn crucial digital skills.
 Guardrails can prevent accidental exposure and may help slow down or deter a child from seeking out unhealthy websites.

-How to hide OnlyFans payments
+How to Hide OnlyFans Payments

 OnlyFans offers some free content, but much of the content on the platform requires payment.
 Kids can find ways to hide the fee every month to access content on OnlyFans from their parents.

-If a child has their own debit or credit card without parental controls, caregivers may be unaware what their kids are spending money on.
+If a child has their own debit or credit card without parental controls, caregivers may be unaware of what their kids are spending money on.

 Thankfully, there are now credit or debit cards made for kids with parental controls.
-This adds a great support for kids learning to manage money, as well as controls for parents to block companies they don’t want their child purchasing from.
+This adds great support for kids learning to manage money, as well as controls for parents to block companies they don’t want their child purchasing from.

 Again, determined kids can still find ways around those guardrails.
 One way to be aware of is prepaid credit cards (often given as gifts) and used to pay for OnlyFans.
 The charge for the prepaid card would show up as a purchase at a grocery or convenience store, so OnlyFans never shows up on a bank statement.